 On Thursday night, the original plan was to attend a mixer where I knew no one.
-I was of course dreading that, so when the option of attending a work happy hour presented itself, I quickly jumped on that band wagon.
-It was still semi- adventurous of me, since I don’t know very many people in my office and had no idea if I would know anyone there.
+I was of course dreading that, so when the option of attending a work happy hour presented itself, I quickly jumped on that bandwagon.
+It was still semi-adventurous of me, since I don’t know very many people in my office and had no idea if I would know anyone there.
 There were a couple of people there I knew and I met some new peeps.
 No fast and furious friends, but it was mildly entertaining.
 Nothing like the nights at the Galaxy in Ocean City with my PWC peeps or Coast/Map Room outings with the Fab Four in Chicago, but those are hard nights to live up to (trust me..good times.)
 I stayed too long, had more drinks than I should have for a “not so fun night”, and regretted it the next day.
-I did feel a sense of accomplishment for being out and about and meeting new people and I may have networked my way in to some free US Open tickets.
+I did feel a sense of accomplishment for being out and about and meeting new people and I may have networked my way into some free US Open tickets.
 Overall, probably more productive than watching Big Brother.

 Friday night was much more fun.
-After a quick nap after work, I threw on a hipster outfit and headed to Williamsburg with my friend LL (who generally frequents Williamsburg when his wife is away or has other plans because she is not fan of the boroughs.)
-We met up another friend of his for dinner, MG.
+After a quick nap after work, I threw on a hipster outfit and headed to Williamsburg with my friend LL (who generally frequents Williamsburg when his wife is away or has other plans because she is not a fan of the boroughs.)
+We met up with another friend of his for dinner, MG.
 MG was gracious enough to draw names out of a baggie I brought with me to help us pick our fantasy football draft order of dinner.
-We barely escaped a moral dilemma when we were not sure the draft order successfully saved on my phone and thought we might have to redo it.
-I am just now making the connection that LL then “accidentally” spilled hot candle wax all over my Iphone (clearly in an attempt to create a technical malfunction and get a better draft pick), but one of the restaurant employees quickly came to the rescue and instructed us that a Metrocard could be used to scrape off the wax.
+We barely escaped a moral dilemma when we were not sure the draft order was successfully saved on my phone and thought we might have to redo it.
+I am just now making the connection that LL then “accidentally” spilled hot candle wax all over my iPhone (clearly in an attempt to create a technical malfunction and get a better draft pick), but one of the restaurant employees quickly came to the rescue and instructed us that a Metrocard could be used to scrape off the wax.
 (Apparently, this happens to the hipsters all the time.)
-The Iphone was fully de-waxed, and it turned out that the draft order was successfully saved and emailed and we continued on with our evening and kept our horrible picks.
-(I am 12th which means I have back to back picks in our snake draft.
+The iPhone was fully de-waxed, and it turned out that the draft order was successfully saved and emailed and we continued on with our evening and kept our horrible picks.
+(I am 12th which means I have back-to-back picks in our snake draft.
 I might have a heart attack during the draft.)

 We then ventured on to a beer hall and had fascinating conversations about books, blogs, social climbers, double dates, ambition, TV (of course!), running, beards, and other various topics.
 It was a fun night with lots of laughing and interesting conversation.
 The title of this blog post was inspired by LLs theme for the night which was “keeping it real”, and we did!
 I was definitely a little buzzed on the way home because I remember commenting on the subway that “there are so many people”.
 My mind was blown that the subway car was full of people that I had probably never seen before and will probably never see again and that that happens to me every day.
-I likely see repeats more often then I realize, but there are a lot of people in NYC.
+I likely see repeats more often than I realize, but there are a lot of people in NYC.
 Deep thoughts on the L train.

-So those were my non TV adventures this week.
+So those were my non-TV adventures this week.
 Aren’t you excited you popped in to read them?